itsHenry35/itsHenry35/README.md

 </picture>

-Currently, I'm studying as a Grade Eight student of a junior high school in Shanghai.
+Currently, I'm studying as a Grade Nine student of a junior high school in Shanghai.
 Feel free to DM me.